arplaboratory/ARPL-Long-Range-Antenna/README.md

 - Click on the Ubiquiti logo tab at the top left corner of the setup window page to visualize the AirMax setup page as in Fig. 4.

   ![Antenna](images/Airmax_tab.png)
- Fig. 4: Airmax tab
+ Fig. 4: Airmax tab.

 - In the Ubiquiti logo tab check that **<br /> AIRMax <br />** is disabled.
 - Check in the Wireless Tab that the first option Wireless Mode is configured as 'Access Point'.
-- Check that Channel Witdh is 20 MHz.
+- Check that Channel Width is 20 MHz.
 - Check that Frequency is 'Auto'.
 - Check Antenna is the corresponding model.
 - Make a double check looking at Figure 5 to see if your age is exactly the same of the one in the figure.

   ![Antenna](images/Wireless_TAB.png)
- Fig. 6: Network tab
+ Fig. 5: Wireless tab.

 - In the Network Tab, check that the setting Network Mode is defined on Bridge.
 - The Network Tab page should be appear as in Fig. 6.